meic2/SSL4MedImg/README.md

     --one_or_two ${test_model}
     --data_class ${data_class}
 ```
-- `exp` is the saved directory for training model.
+- `exp` is the saved directory for training model
 - `labeled_num` is the percentage (number) of labeled data
-- `one_or_two` indicates whether to use model1 or model2 as the model target to test model performance
+- `one_or_two` indicates which model will be used in testing the model performance
 - `data_class` indicates which dataset to be used.

 Note that the `data_class`,  `labeled_num`, `exp` args should be exactly the same to the tranining configurations, otherwise the test result isn't accurate.